Lowongan Kerja KPK

 - Fear of God Almighty.

 - Physically and mentally healthy.

-- Never involved in drug problems, crime and finance.
+- Never involved in drug problems, criminal, and financial.

 - Never dishonorably discharged as an employee.

-- Not bound either by blood or family relationship by marriage up to the 3rd degree with officials / employees of the Commission.
+- Unbound family relationship either by blood or by marriage up to the 3rd degree with officials / employees of KPK.

-- Not bound either by blood or family relationship by marriage up to the 3rd degree with the suspect / accused / convicted of Corruption.
+- Unbound family relationship either by blood or by marriage up to the 3rd degree with the suspect / accused / convicted of corruption.

 Lowongan Kerja KPK brougth to you by lokercpnsbumn.com